etienne-henry/Red_list_criterion/README.md

 The dataframe data/birds_ER_predictors_range_noAUTO.csv compile all the predictors of extinction and the Red List category of all the birds used for the analysis.

 Code 02_birds_analysis.R call the script 02_function_analysis.R and executes the analysis to recreate the results.

+Version of the code available in this repository have been archived on Zenodo: